- Bright orange, orange-red, or yellow flowers with several flower heads growing in clusters

 - For small infestations, dig out rosettes and their shallow roots and dispose in clear plastic bags for free

-- Large infestations can be treated with high nitrogen fertilizer , try 34-0-0 granular nitrogen which is available from Nelson Farmer Supply.
+- Large infestations may be treated with a high nitrogen fertilizer

 - Minimize soil disturbance and promptly revegetate disturbed areas